Work Shadowing for Postdocs: Explore Careers Beyond Academia

 We aim to source opportunities across a breadth of sectors, but this pilot can’t cover every area.
 New opportunities will be added in future rounds.
 In the meantime, read Exploring career possibilities.
 Further resources on arranging your own experiential learning opportunities will also be available from Easter Term

 Yes.
 You can reapply in the next cycle (March 2026) if you still meet the eligibility criteria.
+Future rounds may be available subject to funding.

 Yes.
 The Expression of Interest survey helped us gauge interest in the programme, but it isn’t an application.
 To take part, you’ll need to complete the pre-shadowing survey and apply for a specific opportunity.
 See How to apply for further information.
 We’re very grateful to everyone who submitted an EOI.